Ex-McKinsey partner arrested for fraudulent invoices, expenses

-NEW YORK (Reuters) - A former partner at the McKinsey & Co consulting firm has been arrested on charges that he engaged in a scheme to submit fraudulent invoices and expenses to the company and clients, including State Farm, for more than $999,000.
+NEW YORK, Jan 4 (Reuters) - A former partner at the McKinsey & Co consulting firm has been arrested on charges that he engaged in a scheme to submit fraudulent invoices and expenses to the company and clients, including State Farm, for more than $999,000.

 Navdeep Arora, who had been a senior partner in McKinsey’s Chicago office, was arrested on Sunday by the Federal Bureau of Investigation after arriving in New York following a flight from London, according to court papers.